 - Natular granules - This granular formulation of the spinosad bacterium is toxic to mosquito and midge larvae.
 It can remain effective for up to 30 days.

-Adulticiding – Communities will be visited based on the Adult Mosquito Surveillance / Spraying Schedule if mosquito complaints in the area have been reported.
+Adulticiding – Communities are visited based on the Adult Mosquito Surveillance / Spraying Schedule if warranted, as resources allow.

 A surveillance crew member will either place a portable light trap overnight or do a landing count in complaint areas.
 If the number of female mosquitoes does not exceed the action threshold (3 female mosquitos in a 2 minute count, 10 female mosquitos per night in an unbaited light trap or 24 female mosquitos per night in a baited light trap), spraying will not be done.

-View the Adult Mosquito Surveillance / Spraying Schedule
+View the Adult Mosquito Surveillance / Spraying page.

 Asian Tiger Mosquito